chorim/Composable/README.md

     }
 }
 ```
-If the some view needs the previous Store, pass the Store using SwiftUI  `environmentObject(_:)` makes passing it so simple.
+If some view needs the previous store, pass the store with SwiftUI `environmentObject(_:)` which makes it easy to pass.

 ```swift
 NavigationLink {